Robust Label Shift Quantification: Label shift quantification in Setting

 with probability at least $1-e^{-\xi}$, for all $\xi>0$.
-In that case, the constant depends on $Q^*_1,\dots,Q^*_k$ or equivalently on $f^{\alpha},\alpha$ and $P_{\alpha}$.
-We have a bound on the convergence rate of our estimator of order $n^{-1/2}\log^{1/2} n$.
-It is similar to Theorem 3 of \cite{garg} with the difference that they can weaken the assumption $f=f^{\alpha}$ to a calibration assumption.
-In our case, the misspecification is quantified through $\mathbb{E}_{P_{\alpha}}\left[ ||f^{\alpha} - f||_1 \right] + ||\alpha - \gamma||_1$ but not through the calibration error of the predictor as in \cite{garg}.
-This is largely discussed in Section \ref{sec:calibration}.\\ As in Setting \ref{case:1}, the estimator $\hat{\beta}$ possesses robustness properties.
+In that case, the constant depends on $Q^*_1,\dots,Q^*_k$ or equivalently on $f^{\alpha},\alpha$ and $P_{Q^*,\alpha}$.
+We have a bound on the convergence rate of our estimator of order $(n/k)^{-1/2}\log^{1/2}(n/k)$.\\ This result is similar to \cite[Theorem 3]{garg} with a few differences.
+They give a bound on the $\ell_2$-distance $||w-\hat{w}||_2$ where $w$ is the shift ratio defined by $w_i=\beta^*_i/\alpha_i$ for all $i\in[k]$, and $\hat{w}_i=\hat{\beta}_i/\alpha_i$ for all $i\in[k]$.
+It is not clear if this is the reason but there are also differences in the constants appearing in both results.
+Their result includes a term $\sigma_{f}^{-1}$, the minimal eigenvalue of $k\times k$ matrix, which seems to combine both the roles of $C(\mathbf{Q}^*)$ and $k$ in (\ref{eq:well_specified_predictor}).
+One major differences with \cite[Theorem 3]{garg} is the fact that they weaken the assumption $f=f^{\alpha}$ to a calibration assumption.
+This is addressed in Section \ref{sec:calibration} with Theorem \ref{th:calibration} with weaker assumptions since it does include anything like Condition 1 \cite{garg}.
+However, we illustrate below the robustness properties of the estimator which is not the case in \cite{garg}.
+As in Setting \ref{case:1}, the estimator $\hat{\beta}$ possesses robustness properties.
 Corollary \ref{coro:predictor} already included some robustness to misspecification, indicating that the performance of our estimator is not significantly worse as long as the quantity

-is of order not greater than $n^{-1} k \log n$.
-From now on, assume that $f=f^{\alpha}$.
+is of order not greater than $n^{-1} k \log(n/k)$.
+Following the remark after Proposition \ref{prop:confusion_invertible}, $||\alpha - \gamma||_1$ can be seen as a measure of the divergence of $f$ from the Bayes predictor $f^{\alpha}$ -- through the confusion matrix in a sense.\\ We can also consider more specific cases of misspecification, such as contamination or the presence of outliers.
+To simplify the analysis, we assume that $f=f^{\alpha}$ which means that we satisfy Assumption \ref{hyp:q_sigma} and the first inequality of Theorem \ref{th:predictor} becomes

+which holds with probability at least $1-e^{-\xi}$ for all $\xi>0$.
 If we consider the case of contamination, as in (\ref{eq:p_contamination}), for all $\xi>0$, we have

 with probability at least $1-e^{\xi}$, where $\beta^*_i=\lambda_i/(1-\lambda_0)$ for all $i\in[k]$.
-As long as $\lambda_0$ is small compared to $n^{-1} k \log n$ the performance of our estimator is not significantly worse than in the ideal setting.
+As long as $\lambda_0$ is small compared to $n^{-1} k \log (n/k)$ the performance of our estimator is not significantly worse than in the ideal setting.
 Similarly, if we consider the potential presence of outliers as in (\ref{eq:p_outliers}), for all $\xi>0$, we have